benfaerber/liquid-ml/README.md

 These are all the possible values that can be passed to a filter or stored in the execution context.
 Date is powered by the library [Calendar](https://github.com/ocaml-community/calendar).
 Object is a custom `Stdlib.Map` defined in the file `syntax.ML`.

 Identifiers are represented as string lists.
 The ID `apple` is represented as `["apple"]`.
 The ID `collection.products[0].title` is represented as `["collection"; "products"; "0"; "title"]`.
+This means you can refer to indexes using syntax: `collections.products.1.title` which is standard in Liquid.

 When a list of parameters is passed to a filter it will never contain the `Var` type.
 Variables are unpacked before they are passed to filters.
 If the variable is undefined `Nil` is returned.